shiwenbin20100/imiation-musicWebsite/README.md

 # lett

-this project is an imiation of a music website,achieve the basic function of register,login,comment,and a web music player.
+This project is an imiation of a music website,achieve the basic function of register,login,comment,and a web music player.

-mainly built with react,as well as react-router,redux in the frontend,and nodejs,express,sequelize in backend.
+Mainly built with React,as well as React-Router,Redux in the frontend,and nodejs,express,sequelize in backend.

 ## How to run

-first,in both backend and frontend folder,run:
+First,in both backend and frontend folder,run:

 `npm install`

-then,in frontend folder:
+Then,in frontend folder:

 `npm satrt`

-in backend folder:
+In backend folder:

 `node app`